 Made of marble, granite, and bluestone gneiss, it's the tallest structure in Washington, D.C., the tallest stone structure in the world, and the tallest obelisk in the world.
 Built of 36,491 stone blocks, the monument weighs 90,854 tons!

 When it was completed, it was also the tallest structure in the world.
 In 1889, however, the Eiffel Tower was completed in Paris, France, and it took over that title.

 At the very top of the Washington Monument, there is an aluminum pyramid.
 When the monument was built, aluminum was as expensive as silver.
 It was the largest single piece of aluminum ever cast at that time.

 The Washington Monument features an elevator and an 897-step stairway that lead to an observation deck at 500 feet above ground.
-On a clear day, you can see more than 30 miles in every direction.
+On a clear day, you can see over 30 miles in every direction.

 On August 23, 2011, the Washington Monument sustained some damage during an earthquake that was centered in Virginia.
-The National Park Service closed the monument indefinitely so it could be inspected and repaired.
+The National Park Service closed the monument, so it could be inspected and repaired.
 It reopened in 2015.
 Then, in 2016 it was closed again because the elevator needed repairs.
 It reopened in 2019.